truenas/middleware/docs/userguide/truenas_system.rst

 * :ref:`Support`: used to view licensing information or create a support ticket.

-* :ref:`Failovers`: used to configure high availability.
+* :ref:`Failovers`: used to manage high availability.

 Each of these is described in more detail in this section.